TheLastCylon/ecosystem/documentation/example_echo_client.md

 Again, not strictly needed, but good practice and helps keep our type hinting stuff working nicely.

-The other two functions, `udp_send` and `udp_send`, do exactly the same, just for each of the other two clients.
+The other two functions, `udp_send` and `uds_send`, do exactly the same, just for each of the other two clients.

 So let's move on.